DashInvests/manual/1 - Manual.md

 We believe in each others’ talents, trust each other enough not to mind when someone is wildly wrong, and enjoy each others’ views.
 We talk as a full group twice a week, to think out loud about companies we’ve invested in or might invest in, and we meet for a full few days once every couple of months.

-We have posted in public [our criteria for deciding whether to invest]https://github.com/DashInvests/manual/blob/master/3%20-%20Criteria%20for%20investing.md).
-When we talk about companies, we use those criteria.

 ### Our deal memo